Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes: Introduction

-The mechanism of particle creation by time-dependent and spatially varying gravitational backgrounds has been extensively studied within the framework of quantum field theory in curved spacetime \cite{birrell_davies, parker_toms}.
+Particle creation by time-dependent and spatially varying gravitational backgrounds has been extensively studied within the framework of quantum field theory in curved spacetime \cite{birrell_davies, parker_toms}.
 Well-known examples include cosmological particle production during inflation \cite{parker_original, ford_inflation} and Hawking radiation from black holes \cite{hawking, fredenhagen1989}.
-In these settings, standard analytic techniques employed include Bogoliubov transformations relating asymptotic in- and out-mode \cite{birrell_davies,parker_original,parker_toms,hawking,ford,ford_inflation,ford_creation_1978}, as well as adiabatic renormalization schemes \cite{parker_fulling_adascheme}.
-Alternatives, based on saddle points \cite{Semren:2025dix, Ilderton:2025umd, Akhmedov:2024axn} in the worldline formalism of quantum field theory \cite{UsRep, ChrisRev} and the double copy \cite{ Carrasco:2026ijt, Ilderton:2025aql, Carrasco:2025bgu, Aoude:2025jvt} have also been applied.
-These semiclassical approaches provide deep conceptual insight but rely on adiabaticity or the existence of well-defined asymptotic regions, making them less suitable to account for the dynamics in the regions of localized curvature structures, or during the rapid changes of geometries, or in the situations lacking global Killing vectors.
+Standard analytic techniques include Bogoliubov transformations relating asymptotic in- and out-mode \cite{birrell_davies,parker_original,parker_toms,hawking,ford,ford_inflation,ford_creation_1978} and adiabatic renormalization schemes \cite{parker_fulling_adascheme}.
+Alternatives, based on saddle points \cite{Semren:2025dix, Ilderton:2025umd, Akhmedov:2024axn} in the worldline formalism of quantum field theory \cite{UsRep, ChrisRev} and the double copy \cite{ Carrasco:2026ijt, ilderton2025hawking, Carrasco:2025bgu, Aoude:2025jvt} have also been applied.
+These approaches provide deep conceptual insight and some have been applied to a variety of geometries \cite{Carrasco:2026ijt, ilderton2025hawking, Carrasco:2025bgu, Aoude:2025jvt}.
+However, their ability to account for real-time field dynamics in regions of spatially localized and time dependent curvature profiles of the type considered here is less straightforward.

-On the numerical side, several methods have been developed to solve the Dirac equation in curved or effectively curved geometries.
-In the context of Dirac materials, quasiconformal coordinate transformations have been used to simulate electron dynamics on strained graphene surfaces, where strain induces an effective curved metric \cite{fillionPRE2021}.
-In addition, pseudospectral and operator-splitting techniques have been introduced to treat Dirac Hamiltonians with spatially varying coefficients with high accuracy \cite{fillionpseudo}.
-These approaches focus on the single-particle Dirac equation, whereas the present work extends this line of research to the second-quantized Dirac field and investigates the nonperturbative vacuum excitation and pair creation induced directly by spacetime curvature within the CQFT framework.
+On the numerical side, several methods have been developed to solve the Dirac equation in curved geometries.
+For studies of Dirac materials, quasiconformal coordinate transformations have been used to simulate electron dynamics on strained graphene surfaces, which induces an effective curvature \cite{fillionPRE2021}.
+Pseudospectral and operator-splitting techniques can treat Dirac Hamiltonians with spatially varying coefficients with high accuracy \cite{fillionpseudo}.
+These approaches focus on the single-particle Dirac equation, whereas we focus here on the fully dynamical Dirac field and investigate pair creation induced directly by spacetime curvature within the CQFT framework.